TimCinel/ActionSheetPicker/README.md

 #### For iOS 8 (Objective-C + Swift):
 `open Example.xcworkspace`

-Here is 3 projects:
+Here is 4 projects:

 - **CoreActionSheetPicker** - all picker files combined in one Framework. (available since `iOS 8`)
 - **ActionSheetPicker** - modern and descriptive Obj-C project with many examples.
 - **Swift-Example** - example, written on Swift. (only with basic 3 Pickers examples, for all examples please run `ActionSheetPicker` project)

-#### For iOS 6 and 7:
-Left just for compatability with older versions:

-`open Example-for-iOS-7-and-6/ActionSheetPicker.xcodeproj`
+- **ActionSheetPicker-iOS6-7** -  iOS 6 and 7 comparable project. or to run only this project `open Example-for-and-6/ActionSheetPicker.xcodeproj`

 ## Screen Shots